-Sports camps are special programs where individuals, primarily youths < 18 years old, come onto campus to take part in training and skills development clinics led by members of the Harvard University athletics community.
-Recreational camps held on campus are intended to provide recreational opportunities, or a combination of recreation and instruction experiences beyond sports-related training, to members of the local community, again, primarily youths, on a seasonal or temporary basis.
-Most sports camps held at the University are exclusively operated by members of the Harvard coaching staff and primarily take place during the months of June, July and August on the University's athletics fields or inside venues.
-Generally, recreational camps are held in one or more of the classroom and dormitory buildings but may include programs that involve participants and counselors sleeping in temporary and collapsible structures (tents, yurts, etc.) outdoors.
+Sports camps are special programs where individuals, primarily youths < 18 years old, come onto campus to take part in training and skills development clinics for a specific sport led by members of the Harvard University athletics department coaching community.
+Sports camps held at the University are exclusively operated by members of the Harvard coaching staff and primarily take place during the months of June, July and August on the University's athletics fields or inside venues.

-While these activities may, on occasion, be organized and sponsored by a Harvard school or department, most camps (sports and otherwise) held on campus are considered independent from the teaching, research and administrative activities of PFHC.
-Unless otherwise acknowledged by the Athletic Director or cognizant Deans Office* to the contrary, all camps operators, and therefore their camp activities, are considered to be third party, separate legal entities from the President and Fellows of Harvard College, and therefore responsible for their own risk management programs.
+Historically, camps held at Harvard are on a short-term and/or seasonal basis.
+While these camps may, on occasion, be organized and sponsored by a Harvard school or department, most camps (sports and otherwise) held on campus are considered independent from the core teaching, research and administrative activities of PFHC.
+Unless otherwise acknowledged by the Athletic Director or relevant School's administrative office(2) to the contrary, all camp operators, and therefore their camp activities, are considered to be third party, separate (legal) entities from the President and Fellows of Harvard College, and therefore responsible for their own risk management programs.

-Independent operators wishing to hold a camp on Harvard property and/or utilize our facilities and equipment are able to do so only after documenting compliance with the risk practices constituting the University's control environment.
+Independent operators wishing to hold a camp on Harvard property and/or utilize our facilities and equipment are able to do so only after documenting compliance with the risk controls constituting the University's best practices for camps.
 The control environment applicable to all non-PFHC sponsored sports, recreational and educational camps has seven (7) components.
 Before being allowed onto Harvard premises, the operator must:

 - Supply advance copies of all printed materials (brochures, registration forms, participation agreements, etc.) and/or links to all electronic versions of the same;